Legislation & Proclamation

 - Provide an email address on written testimony or on the sign-up sheet outside the Council Chambers if you would like to be notified of any possible future actions on this proposal.
 You can also sign up for notification of hearings by topic using the Council's Interested Parties List.

-A Joint Executive-Council Proclamation is signed by Executive Dammeier and members of the Pierce County Council that is read during a televised council meeting and is presented to a representative in attendance.
+A Joint Executive-Council Proclamation is signed by the Executive and members of the Pierce County Council that is read during a televised council meeting and is presented to a representative.

 If you have questions about the joint proclamation, please contact Audrey Persons via email or (253) 798-7777.